maswiebe/maswiebe.github.io/research.md

 ---

 *Does meritocratic promotion explain China’s growth?* ([pdf](https://michaelwiebe.com/assets/ch1.pdf)), 2020.
-- Using my own data, I find no evidence for that prefecture leaders are promoted based on GDP growth.
+- Using my own data, I find no evidence that prefecture leaders are promoted based on GDP growth.